DanteAnthony/pythonflappybird/README.md

-Download the img file and pygame for VS code
+Download the img folder and pygame for VS code the img folder have to be in the same folder